Hark! A Vagrant: Recurring themes

 Hark!
 A Vagrant is best known for its humorous treatment of historical figures and events.
-Beaton began drawing history-themed comics for her student newspaper while studying History and Anthropology at Mount Allison University.
+Beaton began drawing history-themed comics for her student newspaper, The Argosy, while studying History and Anthropology at Mount Allison University.
 Historical personages that have made appearances in the comic include Napoléon Bonaparte, Ada Lovelace, Marie Antoinette, and the Founding Fathers of the United States.
 Literary figures feature prominently, such as the Brontë sisters, and several strips parody classic literary works such as Robinson Crusoe and Sherlock Holmes.
 The humour in Beaton's historical and literary strips often derives from anachronisms, such as historical characters expressing modern colloquialisms and sensibilities.

 Other recurring subjects in the comic include superheroes, Nancy Drew stories, and autobiographical topics.

 Hark!
 A Vagrant has been noted for its feminist themes, and Beaton has described herself as "naturally drawn to women’s history".
-She is particularly well-known for her series of "Strong Female Characters" strips, which satirise sexist depictions of female characters in comics and movies.
+She is particularly well known for her series of "Strong Female Characters" strips, which satirise sexist depictions of female characters in comics and movies.